TL;DR / Quick Verdict

 Furthermore, Streaming SSR utilizing HTTP/2 allows the server to send the HTML shell instantly, and then “stream” in the heavy database-dependent chunks (like a comment section) over the same connection as they finish calculating.
 This bypasses the historic SSR bottleneck where the server had to wait for the absolute slowest API call to resolve before sending a single byte of HTML.

-- Mandate CSR for your deeply interactive, authenticated application dashboards.
-Offload the heavy UI rendering mathematics to the user’s multi-core laptop CPU, saving thousands of dollars in AWS server costs, and isolating PII behind strict REST API boundaries.
+- Use CSR for interactive, authenticated dashboards.
+Offload UI rendering to the user’s device, save on server costs, and keep PII behind REST API boundaries (SEO doesn’t matter for a private dashboard).

-- Mandate SSR / ISR strictly for dynamic, public-facing, SEO-critical pages.
-Use it for e-commerce product catalogs, news feeds, and dynamic pricing pages, but carefully profile your Hydration CPU overhead.
+- Use SSR / ISR for dynamic, public, SEO-critical pages — product catalogs, news feeds, pricing pages — while watching your hydration overhead.